sumup-challenges/lending-ds-challenge/readme.md

 ### Task 2: Exploratory Data Analysis (EDA)

-1. Dive into the data to gain meaningful insights (e.g: perform statistical hypothesis tests such as chi-square or calculate correlations such as pearson's).
+1. Dive into the data to gain meaningful insights.
 2. Visualize key features and their relationships with the target variable.

 ### Task 3: Model Selection and Training

-1. Choose a suitable classification algorithm (e.g., logistic regression, random forest).
+1. Choose a suitable classification algorithm.
 2. Split the data into training and testing sets.
 3. Train the selected model using the training data.

 ### Task 4: Model Evaluation

 1. Evaluate the model's performance on the testing data.
-2. Compute essential evaluation metrics (accuracy, precision, recall, F1-score etc.).
+2. Compute essential evaluation metrics.
 3. Interpret the results and provide insightful observations.

 ## Submission Guidelines